How to install a software program

 - The manuals for the program or the readme file located in the same directory as the install commonly contain exact instructions on how to install a program.

 - After installing or during the installation, a program may need to install other programs, files, or utilities before it is able to run.
-If this is the case, the program will commonly prompt you to install the program or you may need to run a separate install before the program can be fully used.
+If this is the case, the program prompts you to install the program or you may need to run a separate install before the program can be fully used.

 - When installing a program, utility, or game, it is always a good idea first to close or disable any other programs that are running.